7RU7H/Archive/Social-Engineering/Social-Engineering.md

 #### Work in progress

-This is just a place to dump ideas and theory before seperating out cheatsheets and theory, etc to other pages
+This is just a place to dump ideas and theory before separating out cheatsheets and theory, etc to other pages

 Consensus and Social Proof